9 Sewing Machine Bobbin Problems and Solutions

 My Bobbin Can’t Create The First Stitch?

 As soon as you load a new bobbin, you should always turn the wheel toward you and ensure the needle can pick up the bobbin thread.
-For some sewing machines, pulling some loose bobbin and leaving it hanging towards the back of the machine helps.
-Very common, though, your bobbin will not serve the thread for the first stitch if you don’t do this for some machines.

 Quick Solution

 Ensure the bobbin is correctly slotted into the bobbin case or compartment and moving freely.
 When winding the bobbin threads, make sure you fill the thread to the recommended size.
-You might want to experiment by turning the wheel towards you and seeing if the needle does indeed pick up the bobbin thread.

 My Bobbin Is Stuck In The Sewing Machine